skrub-data/skrub/doc/skrub_pipeline.rst

     # 2   pen    1.5    2
     # 3  fork    2.2    4

-``skrub.deferred`` is useful for our own functions but also when we need to call module-level functions from a library.
-For example to delay loading of a csv file we could use something like:
+``skrub.deferred`` is useful not only for our own functions, but also when we need to call module-level functions from a library.
+For example, to delay the loading of a CSV file, we could write something like:

 .. code:: python